Boavizta/cloud-scanner/README.md

 ## Output format

-Cloud scanner prints some instance metadata (instanceid, tags and type) on stdout.
+Cloud scanner returns json array of instances metadata (instanceid, tags and type and default usage impacts) on stdout.

 Will soon return

-- an array of instances (json)
-- an array of instances with their usage/workload (json)
+- an array of instances with impacts tuned with usage/workload (json)
-- return an array of instances with their impact as json (Boavizta output, see [docs/sample_result.json](docs/sample_result.json))

 ## Generate / update Boavizta API sdk